sdinukad/pkmmobreedplanner/README.md

 * make gender select cost a multiple options instead of any value
 * download current tree as jpg
 * change stat colors to match in game bracers
+* expand all and collapse all not obvious
+* gender and expand card not obvious
+* might need demo video for usage help